External Ids for RDX Gene

 GeneCards Summary for RDX Gene

 RDX (Radixin) is a Protein Coding gene.
 Diseases associated with RDX include Deafness, Autosomal Recessive 24 and Autosomal Recessive Non-Syndromic Sensorineural Deafness Type Dfnb.
-Among its related pathways are Cytoskeletal Signaling and MicroRNAs in cancer.
+Among its related pathways are Proteoglycans in cancer and RhoA signaling pathway.
 Gene Ontology (GO) annotations related to this gene include cytoskeletal protein binding.
 An important paralog of this gene is MSN.

 Probably plays a crucial role in the binding of the barbed end of actin filaments to the plasma membrane.